Xavoyx/xavoyx/README.md

-# 👋 Hi, ich bin Xav!
+# 👋 Hi, I'm Xav!

-Leiter von **Wuppertal Developers** und Gründer von **X Design**.
+Welcome to my GitHub profile!
+I am passionate about programming Head of **X Development** and founder of **Wuppertal Developers**.
-Ich entwickle Web-Projekte, Roblox-Features und gestalte Designs für Discord-Server, Logos & mehr.
+I develop web projects, Discord bots and create designs for Discord servers, logos & more.

 ---